PopcornComputer/CHIP_Pro-Docs/source/includes/_gettowork.md

 For Windows read [our guide](http://docs.getchip.com/chip.html#using-putty) on connecting with PuTTY or Cygwin.

 ## Log In
 Once you have connected via serial you'll be prompted for a username and password.
 The defaults are `chip` and `chip`.
-Change your password with `pwd`.
+Change your password with `passwd`.

 ## Network